-First of all, find an empty space on your taskbar and then right click on it.
-Now from the menu that appears, find and click on the option named Task Manager.
+STEP 1 First of all, Right click on your start button, find and click on the option named Task Manager.

 Once you find the application, right click on it.
 From the context menu that appears, choose the option named Set affinity.